assumptionsofphysics/assumptionsofphysics.github.io/_problems/013-DomainMorphisms.md

 for example, recover the domain product as the categorical product.
 We suspect that the categorical product and coproduct will coincide.

-One direct constrain is that they need to preserve the logical structure, therefore they will, for example, preserve narrowness.
+One direct constraint is that they need to preserve the logical structure, therefore they will, for example, preserve narrowness.
 But the issue here is that the domain and codomain are not disconnected structures: they are embedded in a single overall structure.
 The domain product, for example, uses that overall structure when closing over conjunction